xi/django-mfa3/README.md

 3. Set `MFA_DOMAIN = 'example.com'` and `MFA_SITE_TITLE = 'My site'`
 4. Register URLs: `path('mfa/', include('mfa.urls', namespace='mfa')`
 5. The included templates are just examples, so you should [replace them](https://docs.djangoproject.com/en/stable/howto/overriding-templates/) with your own
+6. FIDO2 requires client side code.
+You can either implement it yourself or use the included fido2.js (in which case you will have to provide the third party library [cbor-js](https://www.npmjs.com/package/cbor-js)).
-6. Somewhere in your app, add a link to `'mfa:list'`
+7. Somewhere in your app, add a link to `'mfa:list'`

 ## Enforce MFA